 Word Count: 1099

 The ‘social’ was once known as ‘a war fought between allies’1.
 The Oxford English Dictionary currently lists 12 definitions, several of which are now obsolete, illustrating an evolving understanding1.
 The term is derived from the Latin ‘socius’ meaning friend and ‘socialis’ meaning allied.
 Within clinical practice, one may consider it as referring to society or non-medical aspects of a patient’s condition.
 Within medical education the term is used more broadly; in that context, there are three definitions that resonate most with us when we say social.
-In addition to the militaristic definition, he social has been described as a marker of one’s ‘rank in society’ and as ‘interaction with other people’.
+The social has been described as a marker of one’s ‘rank in society’ and as ‘interaction with other people’.
 Unlike the use in clinical practice, these definitions imply meaningful relationships and reflections upon one’s place in the world.
 When we say social, therefore, we mean learning and working cultures that foster companionship, distribute capital, and facilitate communication.

 To illustrate this, we will consider the example of a cardiac arrest team.
 These teams form each day in hospitals, composed of different combinations of individuals, not infrequently working together for the first time.
 They are brought together with a clear goal and defined scope.
 In the ideal world, this gives them a shared purpose and connects them as allies working together to achieving their goals.
 Communication is paramount as these high adrenaline situations carry high degrees of risk.
-As such, techniques such as readback2 are commonly utilised and there has been considerable effort to create hierarchies that are broadly flat so anyone can offer ideas about causes or potential treatments.
+As such, techniques such as readback2 are commonly utilised and there has been considerable effort to create hierarchies that are ideally flat so anyone can offer ideas about causes or potential treatments.
 It is not uncommon, in our experience, for the ‘team leader’ to ask questions such as “is there anything I might have missed?” or “does anyone have any suggestions?” to achieve that end by ensuring junior team members feel comfortable speaking out.
 A well-functioning cardiac arrest team is, therefore, an example of when the components of companionship, capital, and communication align and is, arguably, the pinnacle of the ‘social’ within our healthcare systems.

 Such harmony, however, is not universal within medical education or clinical practice.
 Rather, within complex systems, these three components reside in constant risk of conflict and, hence, there may indeed be warlike implications to the term ‘social’.
 Imbalance created by interference from just one of these three components may have harmful consequences for the entire system.
 We offer three examples to illustrate.